 Please rest assured we are totally satisfied with the Covid-19 protocols that we have in place to ensure that our clients have an enjoyable holiday and that our staff also remain safe at all times.

 Q 1, What is our employee vaccination status?
 We are actively supporting and engaging with all Governments in their vaccine roll-out programs.
-All our staff are fully vaccinated and they continue to receive education surrounding the vaccine and booster vaccinations.
+All our staff are fully vaccinated and they continue to receive education surrounding general health and hygiene and the vaccine and booster vaccinations.

 Q 2, What is the recommended process should a guest test positive prior to departure i.e. for mandatory country entry requirements?
 In general, if a traveller tests positive (including without showing symptoms), one should assume they are positive until another test can be conducted.
-Although rare, it is possible that the first positive result could turn out to be non-significant (remnants of a past infection or a mishap at the lab).
-Port Health will accept anyone with a negative RT-PCR test regardless of past results, so there have been guests who continue testing until they get a negative result and then fly out on that.
-It is not our responsibility to do contact tracing but as courtesy, we will provide a heads-up.
+Although rare, it is possible that the first positive result could turn out to be non-significant e.g. remnants of a past infection.

 Q 3, Are Governors’ camp staff screened/tested for Covid-19?
-Our staff are screened prior to returning to camp for duty.
+Throughout the worst of the pandemic, our staff were screened prior to returning to camp for duty.
 Depending on the area and camp, staff are rotated usually every second to third month.
-We have a very robust COVID-19 prevention and testing process, to help recognise and isolate anyone with at risk symptoms.
+Routine swabs are no longer taken but we have a very robust Covid-19 prevention and testing process, to help recognise and isolate anyone with at risk symptoms.
 This process also involves our medical consultation team who are available 24/7.
-Furthermore, we are constantly educating and monitoring staff around COVID-19, vaccines and keeping themselves and others safe.
-To date our COVID-19 measures have been highly effective.
-It’s important to understand that infection rates remain very low in these regions compared to other parts of the world and the camp environment lends itself to a very low risk environment to spread COVID-19.
+Furthermore, we are constantly educating and monitoring staff around Covid-19, vaccines and keeping themselves and others safe.
+To date our Covid-19 measures have been highly effective.
+It’s important to understand that infection rates remain very low in these regions compared to other parts of the world and the camp environment lends itself to a very low risk environment to spread Covid-19.

 Q 5, If the traveller has been fully vaccinated prior to departure, do they have still need to do the RT-PCR testing?
 Please see our international traveller updates for the latest information on entry requirements into Kenya and Rwanda.
 All guests are encouraged to be fully vaccinated before travelling abroad.